Rare Books and Journals

-The photo collection contains over 20,000 slides and print photographs of plants, gardens, habitats, and people focusing on the plant life and garden history of the Santa Barbara region.
+The photo collection contains over 100,000 slides and print photographs of plants, gardens, habitats, and people focusing on the plant life and garden history of the Santa Barbara region.
 Most of the collections may be consulted for research purposes only; however, select images may be reproduced on a case-by-case basis.
-Please contact the Library Collections Manager.
+Please contact the Information Resource Steward.

 The library has collected and organized papers from people and relevant organizations associated with the Santa Barbara Botanic Garden or active in California botany and horticulture.
 Archival finding aids for most of the collections provide folder-level access.